musashoeb-career/BiasDetector/README.md

 Note: If you interact with UI that measures health data, it is not going to work as you're using a simulator, you should get that popup message.
 To view  actual results, rely on the physical device.

+# Using the App

+1) You'll first be greeted by the `Landing Page`.
+Click on `Get Started` to continue to testing.

+2) You are now on the `Select User Page`.
+Swipe horizontally to navigate to the desired user, and click `Start Test`

+3) The next screen is the `Oxymeter Activity Page`.
+This measures the one-instance blood oxygen level of a user
+    * It is normal to have an oxymeter reading of 95-100.
+Something lower might indicate a medical issue
+    * To start measuring, click on `Measure`.
+Wait about 10 seconds for data to appear on the screen.
+    * NOTE: Oxymeter is VERY finnicky.
+Ensure you are staying completely still and the watch is secured to your wrist
+    * NOTE: If no reading is happening, its better to just hit `Complete` and `Measure` again to restart the process
+    * Once a satisfactory reading is given, click on `Continue`

+4) The final screen is` Heart Rate Activity Page`.
+This measures heart rate continuously as long as you need (or until the battery dies)
+    * This works similar to oximeter, but is easier to work with.
+Once you're finished testing, click on `Finish Test`

+5) You'll be navigated back to the `Select User Page`.
+That's all there is to it :)

 # Future Improvements
 In full transparency, we realized about all the different directions this project could have taken a little too late.
 This project is limited by the hardware and features